zaufi/zaufi.github.com/_posts/2014-01-29-kate-c++-stuff.md

 Both are accept a string to be displayed in a completion popup.
 The first one is a short description.
 The second one is a _details_ (or usage) text accessible by pressing `Alt` key for selected completion item.
 Because most of completions are really short names, completions will not appear in automatic mode, so to see them, one have to call that popup manually.
-Here are few expansion functions available for C++ code "ot of the box", and the most complicated (but powerful if compare with trivial snippets) is `cl`.
+Here are few expansion functions available for C++ code "out of the box", and the most complicated (but powerful if compare with trivial snippets) is `cl`.
 It is capable to generate template or non-template class, possible with zero (default) or N-arity constructor, maybe with defaulted or deleted copy and/or move constructor and/or assign operator, maybe with virtual destructor, where a class name and possible template and/or constructor parameters are (post)editable fields.